gregsherrid/google_scribe/README.md

 Google Scribe
 =========

+Allows writing data to google sheets via a public URL.

-Based on and inspired by Scott Olmsted's excellent work http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/
+Based on and inspired by Scott Olmsted's guide for doing a similar thing using google's front end http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/

 Set up on Google Sheets